Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

-During training and inference, \LBNN{} evolves $\F$ forward in time using the learned collision operator (\NN{}), embedded within the standard lattice Boltzmann streaming step.
-The updated state is then projected back to obtain $\boldsymbol{U}$, completing one lifting–evolution–projection cycle.
-In ML terms, this structure is analogous to an \emph{encoder–decoder model}, with analytically known and fixed encoding (lifting) and decoding (projection) operators.
+During training and inference, \LBNN{} evolves the kinetic populations forward in time using the learned equilibrium closure (\NN{}), embedded within the standard lattice Boltzmann collision--streaming step.
+The updated state is then projected back to obtain $\boldsymbol{U}$, completing one lifting--evolution--projection cycle.
+In ML terms, this structure is analogous to an \emph{encoder--decoder model}, with analytically known and fixed encoding (lifting) and decoding (projection) operators.

 This coupling between the kinetic and macroscopic levels is illustrated schematically in \cref{fig:training_micro_macro}, where training occurs in the kinetic space while observables are recovered by projection at each step.